Risks & Recovery After Liposuction

 Throughout your surgical experience, Dr. Sorokin uses techniques that allow for faster recovery and minimized discomfort.
 Your actual recovery period will depend on many factors, including the liposuction method used, number of treatment sites, amount of fat tissue removed, age, heredity, and how closely you follow post-surgical instructions.

 After your liposuction procedure, you will need to get plenty of rest and limit your movement (other than walking) to allow for proper healing.
 Any bandages, drains, and stitches needed for the procedure will be removed during follow up visits.
 You will wear a support garment for several weeks after the surgery to reduce swelling and help protect and shape the areas treated with liposuction.
 Patients sometimes experience mild to moderate discomfort that can be controlled with pain medication.
 Most people are ready to return to work in about 1 to 2 weeks, and around this time can begin light aerobic exercise.

 Your slimmer body shape should begin to reveal itself within a few weeks after surgery, though some swelling may remain for several months.

 Risks and Complications

-The vast majority of people in Philadelphia and New Jersey who choose liposuction are happy with the outcome of their procedure.
+The vast majority of people who choose liposuction are happy with the outcome of their procedure.
 In rare cases, however, complications can develop.
 All patients need to be informed about the risks they face before making the decision to undergo surgery.
 Those who request a consultation with Dr. Sorokin are provided with a thorough discussion of all relevant risks.
 As always, you need to decide for yourself if the benefits of liposuction outweigh the possible complications, and Dr. Sorokin will never pressure you to make a decision about surgery before you are ready.
 If you are concerned about a particular risk, be sure to talk with Dr. Sorokin in greater detail during your consultation.